 On the other hand, you shall provide your staff with the disciplinary meeting notes before the staff disciplinary appeal hearing.
-However, if you gave the meeting notes after the appeal hearing, it is obvious that you have no intention to give your staff opportunity to comment on the meeting notes.
+However, if you gave the meeting notes after the appeal hearing, it is obvious that you have no intention to give your staff the opportunity to comment on the meeting notes.
 In other words, your outcome of the disciplinary process is probably pre-decided and matters are pre-judged.
 Hence, the process is just a formality.

 Consequently, your staff can make a claim against you as the employers for unfairly treatment and discrimination at work.
 Thus, this may attract unwelcome publicity for your company.
 We believe you won’t want that kind of publicity about your business as an employer.

 Generally, it is a good idea to have in-house staff handbook.
-The staff handbook is compilation of rules on how you would what you staff to conduct themselves while under your employment.
+The staff handbook is a compilation of rules on how you would what your staff to conduct themselves while under your employment.
 In other words, your own rules book for your staff.
 You must provide a copy of this handbook to all your staff.

 For example, staff cannot drink alcohol while at work.
 Accordingly, the consequence would be liable to staff disciplinary and immediate dismissal.

 Another example is staff performance appraisal.
 Staff that need improvement.
-How would you help your staff to improve their performance.
+How would you help your staff to improve their performance?
 In what circumstance, you would dismiss your staff based on their performance.